sixer-fixer/homebridge-balboa-esp32/README.md

 - [Homebridge](https://homebridge.io/)
 - [Balboa VL400 ESP32](https://github.com/sixer-fixer/Balboa-VL400-ESP32) running on a compatible ESP32
 - ESPHome native API enabled on the ESP32

-- `esphome-client` version 1.3.1 (installed automatically with the plugin)
+The required `esphome-client` dependency is installed automatically with the plugin.